shary-dc/angular-lab/README.md

 # Setup your Angular environment

-> :rocket: VS Code is already installed in your lab environment.
+> VS Code and Google Chrome is already installed in your lab environment.

 ## Install npm/node